Frequently Asked Questions - Public

 The State Board disburses funds to the 67 County and 21 Municipality Emergency Communications Districts that administer local 9-1-1 systems.
 A monthly report of revenue disbursed to ECDs is available here.

-Click here to see a map showing text to 9-1-1 availability as of April 18, 2016.
+As part of the ANGEN NG9-1-1 implementation, text for 9-1-1 is provided by our network service provider, INdigital through a service called Texty.
+Texty allows for both texting to the 9-1-1 Center as well as outbound texting from the 9-1-1 Center.
+Click here to see a map showing text for 9-1-1 availability as of March 31, 2020.
 Please keep in mind that it is always better to call 9-1-1, if you are able.